paireks/T-Rex/Manual/Manual for T-Rex.md

 Basically, if you want to have a density 7850 kg/m^3 by plugging slider with the value 7850, then you have to make sure that all of the other dimensions are in meters.
 Then you will get the result of weight in kilograms.

-If your whole model is in millimeters, and you still want to get the weight in kilograms, then you will have to plug the density in kg/mm^3.
+If your whole model is in millimeters, and you still want to get the weight in kilograms, then you have to plug in the density in kg/mm^3.

 #### Rebar Properties